Choctaw in the American Civil War: Aftermath

-After years of warfare, the Choctaws in the Trans-Mississippi Theater were becoming discouraged, and their support for the Confederacy was waning.
-Lieutenant Colonel Jackson F. McCurtain anticipated a disastrous division within the nation, so he wrote to Brigadier General John McNeil hoping to make peace.
+After years of warfare, the Choctaws in the Trans-Mississippi Theater become discouraged, and their support for the Confederacy waned.
+Lieutenant Colonel Jackson McCurtain anticipated a disastrous division within the nation, so he wrote to Brigadier General John McNeil hoping to make peace.
 McCurtain felt it would be impossible "to turn over" all Choctaws "at the same time."
-Given enough time, he felt that a surrender would succeed.
+However, given enough time, he felt that a surrender would succeed.

 However, the Choctaw Nation was still dedicated to the Confederacy.
 A few citizens had become loyal to the Union and declared a new governor for the Choctaw Nation.
 They wanted recognition from the United States government, but the Union would not recognize their efforts at appeasement because the nation was "still de facto rebel."
 The Choctaws continued their support for the Confederacy until its collapse.

 Trans-Mississippi Theater

 On June 19, 1865, Principal Chief Peter P. Pitchlynn surrendered the military at Doaksville, Choctaw Nation.
 The Choctaws laid down their arms, and the Union took control of the territory until a formal peace treaty was signed.

 The following spring a Reconstruction treaty was drawn up by the United States.
 The Southern Treaty Commission crafted the 1866 Treaty with the Choctaw and Chickasaw.
 The treaty had 51 articles.
 Some provisions in brief included: